Felt-tip marker mode

 04

-Add the small bone-end detail and a simple ground shadow under the drumstick.
+Add the small bone-end detail, then slide a simple paper wrapper shape behind the drumstick.

-Doodle tip: Keep the shadow flat and light.
-It should ground the doodle without becoming another object.
+Doodle tip: Keep the wrapper light and flat.
+It should support the chicken without stealing attention.

 -